 Animal behavior, welfare, and health tracking

-The study of movement, activity, and behavior is valuable in research on animal health and welfare.
+The study of movement, activity, and behavior is valuable in research on animal health and welfare, specifically in livestock research.
 Understanding animal behavior in different environments provides insights that can help improve their living conditions.
 Noldus offers various solutions for the tracking and analysis of spatial behaviors in animals, including EthoVision XT, TrackLab, and The Observer XT.

 Tracking animal behavior